-1. THE NEW STORY OF IOWA
+1. OUR MISSION: TO TELL THE NEW STORIES OF IOWA

-2. THE RESIDENCY
+2. ABOUT THE FELLOWSHIP

-3. BENEFITS & COMPENSATION
+4. BENEFITS & COMPENSATION

-BIWF WILL GIVE THREE EMERGING WRITERS AN UNMATCHED OPPORTUNITY to grow in their writing abilities and professional resources.
 Each fellow will receive the following opportunities and benefits:

 - Guided introduction to the Iowa City–City of Literature community and its resources